 Viator, owned by Trip Advisor, allows listings by tour operators without identifying the tour company.
 The details offered on a particular experience varies widely depending on how well the Viator form is completed.
 You can see reviews from guests who have purchased the experience through Viator.
 Viator is currently offering up to 24 hours in advance cancellation and Book Now, Pay Later options which allow for the most flexibility.
 Viator has also made announcements it will promote “higher quality tour guides” (those with better quality listings) to make them more highly visible to buyers.
 They will then begin charging a per listing fee to operators meaning smaller, possibly discount operators may be less likely to list on Viator.
 Viator is a third party booking system who will connect you to the tour operator after purchase and has been doing so since 1999.

 AirBnB Experiences was launched in 2016 after the site had become well known for providing accommodations.
 Like the accommodations listings, tour offerings in Experiences can feel more personal and direct.
 This can even be the case when the listings are made by bigger tour companies, as AirBnB requires the listing be in the name of an individual.
 Like Viator, the listing quality can vary by how much the operator includes.
 Travelers can view reviews made by direct users of the tour operator.
-AirBnB allows cancellation up to 7 days before the activity.
-Tour operators can make cancellations, but may incur a fee of up to 20% of booking.
+To find an experience, enter the destination city and choose Experiences in the options instead of Stays.